Skip to content

 Step 1: Install DataKit

-DataKit is the official open-source data collection client of TrueWatch, deployed on your servers, responsible for reporting host metrics, container status, application logs, and other data to TrueWatch in real-time.
-After installation, DataKit enables a set of basic collectors by default, and data collection can begin without additional configuration.
+DataKit is the official open-source data collection client of TrueWatch.
+It is deployed on your server and is responsible for uploading data such as host metrics, container status, and application logs to TrueWatch in real-time.
+After installation, DataKit enables a set of basic collectors by default, so no additional configuration is needed to start collecting.

-TrueWatch supports multiple installation methods.
-You can choose based on your actual environment:
+TrueWatch supports multiple installation methods, and you can choose based on your actual environment:

-Enter the TrueWatch console, click the left navigation bar Integrations > DataKit, select your operating system type, copy the installation command provided on the page, and execute it on the target host.
+Enter the TrueWatch console, click Integrations > DataKit in the left navigation bar, select your operating system type, copy the installation command provided on the page, and execute it on the target host.
 After successful installation, the terminal will prompt that the installation was successful.

-For more installation details and advanced configuration, please refer to DataKit Installation.
+For more installation details and advanced configurations, please refer to DataKit Installation.

-After installation, DataKit has enabled a set of commonly used Linux host collectors by default, and basic metrics collection can begin without manual configuration.
-Data is automatically reported to the workspace according to the default frequency of each collector.
-Usually, you can see it in the console after a short wait.
+After installation, DataKit has already enabled a set of common collectors for Linux hosts by default, so no manual configuration is needed to start collecting basic metrics.
+Data is automatically uploaded to the workspace at the default frequency of each collector.
+You can usually see it in the console after a short wait.

-To confirm whether collection is successful, go to the console > Infrastructure, and check in the Host list to see if your server appears.
+To confirm that the collection is successful, go to the console > Infrastructure, and check the Host list to see if your server has appeared.
 If the host name, IP address, and status are displayed normally, it means DataKit has been successfully connected and is working.

-If the target machine does not appear in the host list, it is recommended to troubleshoot the following situations:
+If the target machine does not appear in the host list, we recommend checking the following:

-1. Check the DataKit service status: Confirm on the host whether the DataKit process is running normally.
+1. Check the DataKit service status: Confirm on the host that the DataKit process is running normally.

-2. Check network connectivity: Confirm that the server can access the public internet, as DataKit needs to report data to TrueWatch.
+2. Check network connectivity: Confirm that the server can access the public network, as DataKit needs to upload data to TrueWatch.

-3. Check the workspace: Confirm that the current workspace in the console corresponds to the token used when installing DataKit.
+3. Check the workspace: Confirm that the workspace currently in the console corresponds to the token used when installing DataKit.

-If the issue persists, please go to DataKit No Data Troubleshooting for a complete troubleshooting process.
+If the problem persists, please go to DataKit No Data Troubleshooting for the complete troubleshooting process.

-After data is reported, the system has built-in a series of visualization view templates covering common scenarios such as hosts, containers, and databases.
-You don't need to build dashboards from scratch; you can quickly view system running status by selecting and reusing these templates.
+After data is uploaded, the system has built-in a series of visualization view templates covering common scenarios such as hosts, containers, and databases.
+You don't need to build dashboards from scratch; you can simply select and reuse these templates to quickly view the system's operating status.

-Go to Scenarios > Built-in Views > System Views, select view templates under the Host category, and click to view real-time charts of key metrics such as CPU usage, memory usage, disk I/O, and network traffic.
-You can choose to directly create them as a New Dashboard or New User View, applying the templates to your own workspace.
+Go to Scenarios > Built-in Views > System Views](../scene/built-in-view/index.md), select the view template under the Host category, click to view real-time charts of key metrics such as CPU usage, memory usage, disk I/O, and network traffic.
+You can choose to directly create a New Dashboard or New User View to apply the template to your workspace.

-TrueWatch provides system view templates covering infrastructure, middleware, application performance, cloud vendors, and many other fields, ready to use out of the box.
-System views cannot be edited directly; if modifications are needed, please clone them as user views first.
+TrueWatch provides system view templates covering multiple areas such as infrastructure, middleware, application performance, and cloud providers, ready to use out of the box.
+System views cannot be edited directly; if you need to modify them, please clone them as user views first.

 For more details, please refer to Built-in Views and Quickly Create Dashboards.